Comprehensive Guide: How to Start an Airbnb

 • Season outdoor equipment or Yard games

-Check-in and Check-out Processes
+Check-in and check-out processes

 As part of the setup, it’s highly recommended to implement a way to check in guests in a more streamlined manner.
 Whether it’s using a lockbox or opting for a smart lock, it will minimize situations where guests lose the key and having multiple spare ones handy.

 Smart Locks are a great way to streamline the check in process.
+[Smart Locks featured by BBC Science Focus]

-Other Items
+Other items

 Marketing

 Before you list, like most things, marketing is going to be one important aspect of creating demand for your listing.
-The marketing efforts will consist of 3 key elements:
+The marketing efforts will consist of 2 key elements:

 1. Photography

-1. Descriptions
+2. Descriptions

 Getting good photos is essential for the listing.
 You don’t need to have 100 photos that a platform like Airbnb allows.
 It’s better to have 10 great photos than 50 grainy ones.
 So how can we take the best Airbnb photos?
 Here’s a quick checklist: